James Weldon Johnson Community Library

 The James Weldon Johnson Community Library is a public library located in St. Petersburg, Florida.
 It is a branch of the St. Petersburg Library System, which services a large area in southern Pinellas County, Florida.
+African Americans were barred from using the Carnegie Library built in 1915.
+In 1944 they were granted access to its basement and in 1945 a separate library was established for black patrons.
+The current library was designed by Miami architect Charles Canerday & Associates.
+It was built in 2002.

 Services and programs

 James Weldon Johnson Community Library is a member of the Pinellas Public Library Cooperative and the St. Petersburg Library System.
 Library patrons may borrow books, CDs, DVDs, audiobooks, magazines and request items be put on hold from libraries throughout Pinellas County.
 In addition, Interlibrary loan requests are available to patrons on the library's website or in person.

 Free Wi-Fi is available, as well as public computers.
 Printing, copying, scanning and fax service is available for a small charge.
+Remote printing is currently not available at this time within the Saint Petersburg Library System.

-There are two meeting rooms available for library patrons to reserve.
-Patrons can apply for meeting room access on the library website.
+Prior to the President Barack Obama Main Library renovations, there were two meeting rooms available for library patrons to reserve.
+Patrons could apply for meeting room access on the library website.
 Meeting room use is limited to non-profit organizations engaging in library related activities or in educational, cultural, intellectual, charitable, and/or community related activities.
+As of March 24, 2023 these rooms are currently unavailable to the public because they are used for staffing offices.

 As of March 2016, the library has a seed library where patrons can use their library card to check out various vegetable and plant seeds.

-The James Weldon Johnson Community Library is in the process of building a makerspace in the library.
-Upon completion, free makerspace programs will be offered to library patrons.
+The James Weldon Johnson Community Library has a makerspace which was officially unveiled to the public at the 2023 Literacy Festival.
+The makerspace contains technology, equipment, and software such as sewing machines, Raspberry pi computers, microphones, and the Adobe Creative Suite.

 Programs for adults, teens, and children are offered at the library.
-These programs include weekly story times, therapy dog reading sessions, a needlecraft club, and African American history classes.
+The regular programs currently include weekly story times, the S.T.R.E.A.M.
+Club for Grades 3-5, Dance, Baby, Dance! for infants up to 18 months with a caregiver, and Teen gaming.
+There are also special events that include various guest speakers.

-Information on upcoming events is available through the St. Petersburg Library System's website.
+A computer literacy course is also available for patrons at the South Community Library within the St. Petersburg Library System.